Asymptotic Power Utility-Based Pricing and Hedging: Semi-explicit formulas in concrete models

 \begin{cor} Let $H$ be a contingent claim satisfying Assumption \ref{a:5}.
 Then the marginal utility-based price $\pi^0$, the marginal utility-based hedging strategy $\varphi'$, and the risk premium $\pi'$ from Theorem \ref{s:mainresult} coincide with the mean-variance optimal initial capital, the mean-variance optimal hedge and the $p\exp((a^{\eur}-a)T)/2v$-fold of the minimal expected squared hedging error $\epsilon_{\eur}^2$ for $H$ under $P^{\eur}$. \end{cor}

 Corollary \ref{c:hedge} implies that -- in first-order approximation -- power utility-based hedging corresponds to mean-variance hedging, but for a L\'evy process with different drift and jump measure.
 If $\eta=0$, which is equivalent to $S$ being a martingale under the physical measure $P$, then $P^{\eur}=P$ and no adjustment is necessary.
-If $\widehat{\eta}>0$, i.e., if the stock price process is a $P$-submartingale, it turns into a supermartingale under $P^{\eur}$.
-Moreover, negative jumps become more likely and positive jumps less likely.
-Conversely, for $\widehat{\eta}<0$, i.e., if $S$ is a $P$-supermartingale, the drift is increased, making $S$ a $P^{\eur}$-submartingale, whereas negative jumps become less likely and positive jumps more likely under $P^{\eur}$.
-The magnitude of these adjustments depends on the investor's risk aversion $p$.
+If $\widehat{\eta}>0$ in the economically most relevant case of a positive drift, the stock price process is a $P$-submartingale, but turns into a supermartingale under $P^{\eur}$.
+Moreover, negative jumps become more likely and positive jumps less likely, such that a negative skewness is amplified when passing from $P$ to $P^{\eur}$.
+The magnitude of these effects depends on the investor's risk aversion $p$.
+Note that as the latter becomes large, the $P^{\eur}$ dynamics of the return process converge to those under the minimal entropy martingale measure (cf., e.g., \cite{fujiwara.miyahara.03}).
+Hence, as risk aversion becomes large, asymptotic power utility-based pricing and hedging approaches its counterpart for exponential utility.

 The above considerations apply to \emph{any} contingent claim satisfying Assumption \ref{a:5}, i.e., which can be superhedged with respect to the numeraire given by the optimal wealth process in the pure investment problem.
 To obtain numerically tractable formulas, one has to make additional assumptions.
-E.g., semi-explicit solutions to the mean-variance hedging problem for exponential L\'evy models have been obtained in \cite{hubalek.al.05} using the \emph{Laplace transform approach} put forward in \cite{raible.00}.
+For example, semi-explicit solutions to the mean-variance hedging problem for exponential L\'evy models have been obtained in \cite{hubalek.al.05} using the \emph{Laplace transform approach} put forward in \cite{raible.00}.
 The key assumption for this approach is the existence of an integral representation of the payoff function in the following sense.

 \begin{assumption} Suppose $H=f(S_T)$ for a function $f: (0, \infty) \mapsto \rr$ such that

 for $l:\mathbb{C} \to \mathbb{C}$ such that the integral exists for all $s \in (0,\infty)$ and $R \in \rr$ such that $E(S_T^R)<\infty$. \end{assumption}